andyhorn/simple_routes/README.md

 Once your routes are defined and your router is configured, you can navigate between your routes using the `go` and `push` methods.

+#### Go

+Just like with GoRouter, the `go` method will navigate to a route, replacing the current route.

 ```dart
 onPressed: () => const HomeRoute().go(context),
 ```